CatastrophiClam/Poker_Simulator/src/data/README.md

 ## Design
 - There will be 2 types of data we need to keep track of: accumulative data and non-accumulative data
+- We will also need filters and categories for data

 ### Accumulative Data
 - This is data that can't be aggregated - we have to store the whole thing every time